MustafaAbbasi98/Deep-Learning-Projects/Facial Keypoint Detection in Tensorflow 2/README.md

 - Perform inference on other faces and visualize the results.

 I hope that this will help you in developing a deeper understanding of using CNNs for keypoint detection in TF2.

+## Instructions:
+- Please unzip and extract the faces and landmarks into a separate folder.
+- Please follow the steps in the jupyter notebook closely.

 ## Additional Resources:
 - [Keras Keypoint Detection Tutorial](https://keras.io/examples/vision/keypoint_detection/)